 Limited liquidity makes it difficult to buy or sell tokens without big price changes.
 Low liquidity can hinder your ability to trade and get profits.
 Check the trading volume and liquidity on major platforms to make sure there is enough market activity and vesting periods are clear.

-Projects with little to no presence on social media or community platforms, and lack of talking with possible investors, may lack openness and support.
+Projects with little to no presence on social media or community platforms, and a lack of talking with possible investors, may lack openness and support.
 Active community engagement shows a project’s efforts towards openness and open talking.

 Projects launched on unknown or uncontrolled platforms or exchanges are dangerous.
 Stick to well-known and rule-following platforms to make sure of security.
 Rule monitoring gives an extra layer of safety and trust.